annabelleluo/HELOC/README.md

 ## Project Description

-This is the HKU STAT3612 project 2021.
+This is the HKU STAT3612 project, 2020.
 This notebook performs interpretable machine learning (IML) with application to a real data case study in the banking industry.
 For an IML model, both “prediction accuracy” and “model explainability” are equally important.